dhardestylewis/terrain_aggregator/README.md

 export POSTGRES_DB=postgres
 ```

-**To verify if the environment variables are correctly set, the following command can be used -**
+**To verify if the environment variables are correctly set, the following command can be used**
 ```bash
 env | grep POSTGRES*
 ```